Bryn Barnard

 Additional Programs

-Bryn also gives presentations targeted for Theory of Knowledge and DP Visual Arts.
-Bryn is also available for teacher and parent writing and illustration workshops, Young Author Day celebrations, I Love To Read artist-in-residencies, small group discussions, and evening sessions.
-Bryn will be happy to set up a program to meet your needs.
+Bryn also gives presentations targeted artist-in-residencies, small group discussions, and evening sessions with parents.
+Bryn is happy to set up a program to meet your needs.
 Here are some sample workshops that can be offered individually or in combination, virtually or live.

 Leave Fear Behind - We live in a culture of attachment.
 This collaborative art exercise shows students and teachers how to take risks, abandon ownership and embrace the unknown to create original artworks that demand cooperation and exploit non-linear thinking.